 10 Fun Facts About Miniature Schnauzers

 The Miniature Schnauzer may be small in size, but don’t let them fool you.
-This breed makes up for their small size with their big, outgoing personalities.
+This dog breed makes up for their small size with their big, outgoing personalities.
 Most people can’t resist their sporty look, portable size, and bushy beard.
-Whether you have a Miniature Schnauzer or you’re thinking of adding one to your family, you might learn something new in these 10 fun facts about Miniature Schnauzers!
+Whether you have a Mini Schnauzer or you’re thinking of adding one to your family, you might learn something new in these 10 fun facts about Miniature Schnauzers!

 1. The Schnauzer comes in three different sizes.

 There are three different sizes of Schnauzers: the Giant Schnauzer, the Standard Schnauzer, and the Miniature Schnauzer.
-The Miniature Schnauzer is the smallest of the three Schnauzer breeds.
+The Mini Schnauzer is the smallest of the three Schnauzer breeds.
 Unlike the Poodle, which has three size varieties that fall under the same breed, the three sizes of Schnauzers are recognized as separate breeds.

 2. They are the most popular of the Schnauzer breeds.

 According to the American Kennel Club (AKC), the Miniature Schnauzer is the most popular of the three Schnauzer breeds.
-These friendly dogs have big personalities, and their distinguished looks are quite charming.
+These friendly, small dogs have big personalities, and their distinguished looks are quite charming.
 Plus, these active and intelligent dogs stay small, which many people find adorable.
 The Miniature is the only Schnauzer that falls under the terrier group, although they can have very different personalities than other terriers.

 3. They come from Germany.